turingschool/curriculum/tutorials/systems/automation.markdown

 There are situations where it may be advantageous to use a rake task's access to the environment variables.

 [TODO: Build example]
+[TODO: Gotcha here with cron + rake if your ENV isn't set as expected]

 ## Scheduled Tasks

 ( Now that you have tasks that can be run from the command line, you want to automate them )

+Now you have tasks you can run from the command line, but being experienced developer that you are, you understand the real goal is to automate yourself out of existence.
+So how to we run these rake tasks on a schedule?

 ### Creating a Crontab

 ( make one for the current user )

+cron is a *nix utility for scheduling and executing commands.

+To utilize cron, you create a _crontab_.

+`crontab -e`

+This will create a crontab for your user is none exists, or open your crontab for editing.

 ### Calling a Rake Task